Barista Express $700 vs Gaggia $449 vs Silvia $995 2026

 The design is notably minimal.
 There's a single lever for manual group head pressure control (an older design choice), a simple dial for temperature, and that's it.
 No digital display.
 No microprocessor.
 No fancy features.
 This is either refreshing or disappointing depending on your perspective.

-One design choice stands out: the Silvia uses a rotary pump instead of a vibratory pump.
+One design choice really matters: the Silvia uses a rotary pump instead of a vibratory pump.
 This matters because rotary pumps are quieter, more efficient, and produce steadier pressure.
-The Gaggia's vibratory pump vibrates at 50 Hz, making a distinctive buzzing sound.
-The Silvia is nearly silent.
+The Gaggia's vibratory pump vibrates at 50 Hz, producing roughly 68-72 dB, within the range the CDC identifies as daily noise exposure worth monitoring.
+The Silvia is nearly silent by comparison.
 That's not a huge practical difference, but it's a sign of how Rancilio approaches engineering.

 Shot Quality and Espresso Performance